Vin Garbutt: Later years and death

 In 1999, Garbutt toured the Far East, Australia and New Zealand, followed by his "Take It Easy after 30 Years on the Road" tour of the UK.
 He also released the Word of Mouth CD.

 During 2001, Garbutt published the first collection of his songs, The Vin Garbutt Songbook.
 The collection spans his career from "The Valley of Tees" written in 1971 to "The Troubles of Erin" written in 1999.
 Shortly afterwards, the companion CD was issued, Garbutt's first ever compilation CD and another world tour followed in 2004.

 A health check highlighted a minor health problem but in early 2005, on a sabbatical trip to Spain, his condition deteriorated.
 On his return to England he was hospitalised and a repair made to one of his heart valves.
 He then made a full recovery and got back on the road.
 In his recuperation period he worked on his album Persona … Grata which was launched at The Sage Gateshead on 6 October 2005.
-He continued to perform extensively until his death following heart surgery on 6 June 2017.
+In 2006, filmmaker Craig Hornby began filming a documentary on Vin's life.
+The end result, 'Vin Garbutt-Teesside Troubadour' was premiered at Cineworld Middlesbrough (now Odeon-Luxe) and screened for a week in November 2010.
+It was also screened at the Sage-Gateshead in 2011.
+Vin continued to perform extensively until his death following heart surgery on 6 June 2017.

-Garbutt was working on an autobiography, All the Very Best, during the four years before his death, and was published posthumously, in Autumn, 2021.
+Garbutt was working on an autobiography, All The Very Best, during the four years before his death.
+The book was published posthumously in autumn 2021.

 Awards

 In 2001, Garbutt won the "Best Live Act" award at the BBC Radio 2 Folk Awards, and was nominated for "Folk Singer of the Year" (with the award going to Norma Waterson).
-Later that year, he was awarded an Honorary Degree of Master of Arts by the University of Teesside.
+Later that year, he was awarded an Honorary Degree of Master of Arts by the Teesside University.

 In 2007, he was nominated for "Best Live Act" again at the BBC Radio 2 Folk Awards, with the award going to Bellowhead.